rmovva/HypotheSAEs/README.md

 ## FAQ

-1. **What do I need to run HypotheSAEs?**
+1. **What are the inputs and outputs of HypotheSAEs?**
-You need a dataset of texts (e.g., news headlines), a target variable (e.g., clicks) which is at least partially predictable from text*, and an OpenAI API key.
-Running the method will then output a list of natural language hypotheses: to be precise, these hypotheses are concepts which, when they appear in the text, are hypothesized to affect the target variable.
-(The hypothesis's coefficient determines the direction of the effect.)
+- **Inputs:** A dataset of texts (e.g., news headlines) with a target variable (e.g., clicks).
+The texts are embedded using SentenceTransformers or OpenAI.
+- **Outputs:** A list of hypotheses: each hypothesis is a natural language concept, which, when present in the text, is positively or negatively associated with the target variable.

 2. **How do I get started?**
-See the [Quickstart](#quickstart) section.
+See [Quickstart](#quickstart).
 The easiest way to get started is to clone and install the repo, and then adapt the [quickstart notebook](https://github.com/rmovva/hypothesaes/blob/main/notebooks/quickstart.ipynb) to your dataset.

+3. **Why am I not getting any statistically significant hypotheses?**
+HypotheSAEs identifies features in text embeddings that predict your target variable.
+Therefore, if your text embeddings do not predict your target variable _at all_, it's unlikely HypotheSAEs will find anything.
+To check this, before running the method, fit a simple linear model to predict your target from the text embeddings.
+If you see any signal on a heldout set, even if it's weak, it's worth running HypotheSAEs.
+However, if you see no signal at all, the method will probably not work well.

-3. **Which LLMs can I use?**
+4. **Which LLMs can I use?**
-Currently, **running HypotheSAEs requires using the OpenAI API**, at minimum to query LLMs for feature interpretation, but also optionally to compute text embeddings and evaluate hypothesis generalization.
-By default, we use GPT-4o for interpretation and GPT-4o-mini for concept annotation; these can be changed.
-We are working to expand compatibility to other model providers (Anthropic, Google Gemini, etc.): please send us a note if this is critical to your workflow so that we can prioritize it.
-(Note that if data privacy is a concern, [upon request](https://help.openai.com/en/articles/8660679-how-can-i-get-a-business-associate-agreement-baa-with-openai-for-the-api-services), OpenAI may agree to a custom data retention policy.)
+You can use either (1) OpenAI LLMs with API calls or (2) local LLMs with vLLM.
+The default OpenAI LLMs are currently GPT-4.1 for interpreting SAE neurons and GPT-4.1-mini for annotating texts with concepts.
+The default local LLMs is Qwen3-14B, which requires a GPU with ~48GB memory (e.g., A6000).
+Please open an issue if you require different LLMs.

+5. **Do I need a GPU?**
+- **If using OpenAI LLMs**: no, since all LLM use is via API calls.
+Training the SAE will be faster on GPU, but it shouldn't be prohibitively slow even on a laptop.
+- **If using local LLMs**: yes, you will need a reasonable GPU for vLLM inference.

+6. **What other resources will I need?**
+You'll need enough disk space to store your text embeddings, and enough RAM to load in the embeddings for SAE training.
+On an 8GB laptop, we started running out of RAM when trying to load in ~500K embeddings.
+It also should be possible to adapt the code to use a more efficient data loading strategy, so you don't need to fit everything in RAM.s

-4. **What tasks does HypotheSAEs support?**
+7. **What types of prediction tasks does HypotheSAEs support?**
-Currently, the repo only supports **binary classification** and **regression** tasks.
-For target variables which have multiple categorical classes, we recommend using a one-vs-rest approach to convert the problem to binary classification.
-We hope to implement a feature selection method which natively supports multiclass classification in the future.
+The repo supports **binary classification** and **regression** tasks.
+For **multiclass labels**, we recommend using a one-vs-rest approach to convert the problem to binary classification.
 You can also use HypotheSAEs to study pairwise tasks (regression or classification), e.g., whether a news headline is more likely to be clicked on than another.
 See the [experiment reproduction notebook](https://github.com/rmovva/hypothesaes/blob/main/notebooks/experiment_reproduction.ipynb) for an example of this on the Headlines dataset.

-5. **How much does it cost?**
+8. **If I use the OpenAI API, how much does HypotheSAEs cost?**
+It's cheap (on the order of $1-10).
 See the [Cost](#cost) section for an example breakdown.

-6. **Do I need a GPU?**
-No, it should run on a laptop.
-Since we use API calls for LLM inference, GPUs won't help with that.
-GPUs *will* speed up SAE training, but we found that even on a laptop CPU, training doesn't take prohibitively long (i.e., minutes to hours).
-If it is too slow (e.g. your dataset is very large), you can (i) try subsampling your dataset or (ii) use Google Colab.

-7. **What other resources will I need?**
-You'll need enough disk space to store your text embeddings, and enough RAM to load in the embeddings for SAE training.
-On an 8GB laptop, we started running out of RAM when trying to load in ~500K embeddings.

-*You don't need _great_ predictions, just some signal above random chance.
-For example, predicting social media post engagement from text alone would have modest (but probably statistically significant) performance.
-To evaluate whether you have signal, you can first try training a simple linear model to predict the target variable from text embeddings.
-If you don't see _any_ predictive signal, HypotheSAEs is unlikely to be useful, since the method relies only in the information present on the input text representations.

 ## Method